brogrammer232/Crafting-an-OS-Notes-and-Insights/projects/README.md

 > **Random Quote:** Simplicity is prerequisite for realiability.

-This directory contains projects I worked on as I learned.
-I highly recommend you try to re-create them.
+This directory will soon contain projects I worked on as I learned.
+I highly recommend them for practice.